 For years, I compared my marriage to other marriages.
 I have asked my friends, “Do you throw hair styling tools?”
 And while most of them said no, they aren’t me and Justin.
 And on our ranch, you could irradicate snakes, kill off the bees, wasps, badgers, and hogs.
 You can burn cactus and chop down mesquites but the entire ecosystem would be changed – and not necessarily for the better.

 And our ranch isn’t in Montana, and the elements in Montana are different than elements in Texas.

-There have been some really rough seasons, we’d been through the ringer.
+There have been some really rough seasons, we’ve been through the ringer.
 Buried family, struggled financially, and been in desperate need of help, and we got it.
 But we are pretty much still Justin and Jami.
 We love each other, but more – we like each other.

 So I have decided the quickest way to end a marriage isn’t to eradicate all the rocky terrain, call in the Sweetwater Rattlesnake Round-Up, or start spraying Remedy on the Mesquite.
 The fastest way to destroy a marriage is to try and make Texas look like Montana.

 And the three best pieces advice we ever received were: